40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 31. Have an Eco Picnic

-Pack a healthy meal prepared with local ingredients, a bottle of organic wine and some reusable flatware, and head to your favorite nature spot for a lovely springtime meal.
+Pack a healthy meal prepared with local ingredients, a bottle of organic wine and reusable dinnerware, and head to your favorite nature spot for a lovely springtime meal.
 Spring is a great time to picnic, especially if you can do it before the biting insects come out in full force.
-Listen closely to the sounds of nature and soak up all the energizing spring vibes!
+Listen closely to the sounds of nature and soak up all the energizing spring vibes.

 32. Build a Fairy House

 This one is great for kids, but there's nothing preventing you from doing it, too!
-Spring is the perfect time to indulge in some whimsical fun, so channel your inner woodland fairy and collect twigs, stones, moss, pinecones, and any other fallen materials you find to create a sweet little fairy house that surely will make you (and everyone else) smile every time you see it!
+Spring is the perfect time to indulge in whimsical fun, so channel your inner woodland fairy and collect twigs, stones, moss, pinecones, and any other fallen materials you find to create a sweet fairy house that surely will make you (and everyone else) smile whenever you see it!

 33. Toss a Ball

 Sometimes the simplest things mean the most, and playing a game of catch is no exception.
-Whether you have a canine or human companion (or both!), it's a great way to get everyone outside and enjoying the springtime weather.
-And if you don't come inside with an ear-to-ear grin, then you probably need to spend some more time playing!
+Whether with a canine or human companion (or both!), it's a great way to get everyone outside and enjoying the springtime weather.
+And if you don't come inside with an ear-to-ear grin, then you probably need to spend more time playing!

 34. Get Your Compost On